OH1KK/KiwiSDR-antenna-switch-extension/README.md

 * Thunderstorm mode.
 In thunderstorm mode all antennas are grounded.
 * Admin can lock/unlock antenna switching from admin panel
 * Admin can enable/disable antenna mixing from admin panel
 * Antenna switching can be scheluded using Beaglebone's crontab.
-See readme.crontab
+See docs/antenna-schedules-using-crontab.txt

 ## Required hardware